-Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have and how we can improve.
+Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have on our learners, and how we can improve our content delivery.

-Dr. Erin Becker, our Associate Director serves as Principle Investigator for our research efforts related to assessing the effectiveness of our workshops.
+Dr. Erin Becker, our Associate Director serves as Principal Investigator for our research efforts related to assessing the effectiveness of our workshops.
 This work is carried out under supervison of the Institutional Review Board at University of California, Davis.
 Our faculty sponsor at UC Davis is Dr. Megan Welsh, Assistant Professor within the UC Davis School of Education.

 We conduct pre and post workshop surveys for each workshop

 We will be releasing regular reports from our survey results.
 These reports are published through Zenodo and can be accessed through the links below.